Kietpawpan/carbon/README.md

-# Potentail Carbon Reduction
+# Potential Carbon Reduction
-_through the ZPOT Kaeokla for You Project_
+_due to the ZPOT Kaeokla for You Project_

 ## Background
 Based on Thailand’s population, the country was estimated to emit around 2,887.04 tonCO2eq/day or 1.05 million tons/year due to plastic waste.
 These emissions contribute to global GHG emissions, highlighting the need to __control plastic consumption and improve waste management practices__.[^1] How?